Semi-local string comparison: algorithmic techniques and applications

 We now give an algorithm for semi-local LCS running in subquadratic time, which makes a slight improvement on \algref{alg-seaweed}.
 The algorithm uses the two-level micro-block method, similar to the global LCS algorithm of \cite{Bille_Farach:08}, and matches it in running time.
 At the same time, our algorithm provides a substantially more detailed string comparison.
-However, in contrast to the global LCS algorithms, our algorithm does not appear to be able to take advantage of a bounded alphabet size.
+However, in contrast to the global LCS algorithms, our algorithm does not allow any further speedup in the case of a constant alphabet size.

-\begin{example} \figref{f-seaweed-block} shows a snapshot of \algref{alg-seaweed-block}, using the same conventions as \figref{f-seaweed}.
+\begin{example} \figref{f-seaweed-micro} shows a snapshot of \algref{alg-seaweed-micro}, using the same conventions as \figref{f-seaweed}.
 For simplicity, the macro-blocks are not shown, and the micro-blocks are assumed to be of size $2$.
-As in \algref{alg-seaweed}, the final layout of the seaweeds is identical to the one given in \figref{f-align-seaweeds}. \end{example}
+As in \algref{alg-seaweed}, the final layout of the seaweed braid is identical to the one given in \figref{f-align-seaweeds}. \end{example}

-\mysection{Incremental LCS and semi-local LCS} The \emph{incremental LCS problem} was introduced by Landau et al.\ \cite{Landau+:98}, and by Kim and Park \cite{Kim_Park:04}.
-Given a fixed string, the problem asks its LCS score against a variable string, which can be updated on-line by either appending or prepending a character.
-An extension, called \emph{fully-incremental LCS problem}, was introduced by Ishida et al.\ \cite{Ishida+:05}.
-Here, both strings can be updated on-line in a similar fashion.
-In both versions of the problem, the goal is to maintain a data structure that will store the LCS score for the input strings, and will allow efficient on-line updates of this score.
+\mysection{Incremental LCS} We now begin to explore the applications of the seaweed method.
+First, we consider on-line string comparison.
+In this framework, rather than dealing with a pair of fixed input strings, we consider either one or both strings to be variable.
+These variable string(s) are subject to updates; several different models of string updating may be considered.
+The goal of an on-line LCS algorithm is to maintain a data structure that will store the LCS score for the input strings, and will allow efficient on-line updates of this score.
+We denote by $a$, $b$ denote the current state of each input string, and by $m$, $n$ their respective current size.

-Let $a$, $b$ denote the current state of each input string, and $m$, $n$ their respective current size.
-Landau et al.\ \cite{Landau+:98} and Kim and Park \cite{Kim_Park:04} gave incremental LCS algorithms with worst-case time $O(m)$ per update of string $b$.
-Ishida et al.\ \cite{Ishida+:05} extended this result to a fully-incremental LCS algorithm with worst-case time $O(m)$ (respectively, $O(n)$) per update of string $b$ (respectively, $a$).
+\paragraph{Appending characters.} The simplest possible model of string updating is by \emph{appending} a character at the end of an input string.
+The classical dynamic programming LCS algorithm \cite{Needleman_Wunsch:70,Wagner_Fischer:74} maintains an array of all prefix-prefix LCS scores.
+Such an array can be efficiently updated whenever a character is appended (but not prepended) to either of the input strings.
+The running time of this on-line version of the classical dynamic programming algorithm is $O(n)$ (respectively, $O(m)$) per update of string $a$ (respectively, $b$).